codestoyevsky/anagram-x/README.md

 Write an interactive Java program that provides these 2 features:

 **1 - Checks if two texts are anagrams of each other.
-2 - Out of all inputs to feature #1: provides all the anagrams for a given string.**
+2 - Out of all inputs to Feature #1: provides all the anagrams for a given string.**

 Inputs to Feature #1 do not need to persisted across multiple runs of your program.
 The mode of interactivity is not important.
 Choose what's easiest and quickest for you, a simple CLI interface is enough.

 For Feature #1: Please follow the definition described in the english wikipedia page for anagram.
+[Link](https://en.wikipedia.org/wiki/Anagram)
 For Feature #2: - Given these hypothetical invocations of the Feature #1 function -> f1(A, B),
 f1(A, C),